yodrew/yodrew.github.io/_pages/front/introduction.md

 ##### darkroom

 A darkroom is a bedroom, suite, or house that is perfectly dark.
 Sealing a room like this often requires additional ventilation measures.
 A darkroom can be basic or deluxe.
-To summarize the practical point of this book, I advocate arranging basic darkness in your bedroom now, deluxe darkness in a remote location later.
+To summarize the practical point of this book, I advocate making basic darkness in your bedroom now, and arranging for deluxe darkness in another location later.

 Basic darkness means perfectly dark, well-ventilated, reasonably quiet, and comfortable.
-This provides: darkness for nightly sleep; a place to familiarize yourself with extended darkness at your own pace; and a place for your first short retreats.
+This provides darkness for nightly sleep; a place to familiarize yourself with extended darkness at your own pace; and a place for your first short retreats.

 Deluxe darkness adds extra features, comforts, and space.
 A dedicated darkroom is built in a small fully functional house in a quiet location.
 Like all houses should be but are not, it is perfectly and easily darkened.
 More in [design](/design).